jarettn18/CIS422proj1/README.md

 and internal code standards
 * ./Documentation - contains the SRS and SDS
 * ./TestData - contains input .csv files used to test the various modules
-* ./Transformation Tree - contains node and tree class definitions and methods
+* ./Transformation Tree - contains node and tree class definitions and methods, along with tree saving and loading functions
+    * /pickle_objects - contains any saved Tree objects

 ### Dependencies and Instructions for Installation